-The authors of abstracts that are selected for the Symposium will also be offered an opportunity to submit their work to Anesthesiology, for inclusion in the special Symposium issue to be published in the spring of 2009.
+The authors of abstracts selected for the Symposium will be offered an opportunity to submit their work to Anesthesiology for inclusion in the special Symposium issue to be published in 2008.